Juneau Excursions and Tours: Gastineau Guiding Company

 Board the shuttle with your interpretive guide and set off through the historic district.
-You’ll pass by the Capitol Building and the Governor’s Mansion while listening to tales of Juneau past and present.
+You’ll pass through scenic downtown Juneau while listening to tales of Juneau past and present.
 Stop by Whale Park and visit “Taku,” the famous and life size breaching whale statue in downtown Juneau.
 Next, board a modern gondola for a smooth ride to an altitude of 1800` above the city.
 Spectacular vistas appear as you soar over the tall spruce trees and jagged rock outcroppings.

 Guided Alpine Trek & Tea House

 Next it’s out to the trail with your naturalist-guide, where you will experience the quiet solitude of the temperate rain forest, the lushness of alpine meadows, and the splendor of mountain cirques.
 At any time during the hike, you may glimpse a wandering black bear, a bald eagle, or a whistling marmot.
 Frequent stops will provide time for interpretation about the medicinal and edible uses of the forest’s flora.
 These activities culminate with a short interpretive presentation within the Alpine Tea House.
 Here you will sample Alaskan made herbal teas, fireweed honey and other interesting products derived from the bounty of the Alaskan rainforest.

 Nature Center & Mountain Attractions